iliana-marquez/diana-vizvary/README.md

     - Huawei-Pro, Iphone 13

 - Known bugs:
-    - On the Iphone 13 the telefon number on the footer section overflows on top of the email line and hinders its visibility
+    - On the Iphone 13 the telefon number on the footer section overflows on top of the email line and obstructs its visibility
-    - The MrDafo Font is not recogniced on the desktop browsers.
+    - The MrDafoe Font is not recognized on the desktop browsers.
     - The html form validation doesn't apply when using modal confirmation, js needs to be implemented.

 ### Overcomed challenges: